equilibriumdata/equilibriumdata.github.io/TCE/tantalum.md

 Varga, L.P., Wakley, W.D., Nicolson, L.S., Madden, M.L., Patterson, J., 1965.
 Solvent extraction studies of tantalum fluoride complexes with N-benzoylphenylhydroxylamine, tri-N-octylphosphine oxide, and methyl isobutyl ketone using computer techniques.
 Anal.
 Chem.
 37, 1003–1009.

-Volkova, G.A., Sochevanov, V.G., 1969.
+<a  href="docs/69VoS.pdf" target="_blank" rel="noopener">Volkova, G.A., Sochevanov, V.G., 1969.
 Reaction of tantalum-hydroxide with ethylenediaminetetra-acetic acid.
 Russ.
 J. Inorg.
 Chem.
-14, 652–654.
+14, 652–654</a>.

 Weyer, S., Münker, C., Rehkämper, M., Mezger, K., 2002.
 Determination of ultra-low Nb, Ta, Zr and Hf concentrations and the chondritic Zr/Hf and Nb/Ta ratios by isotope dilution analyses with multiple collector ICP-MS. Chem.
 Geol.
 187, 295–313.

 Wood, S.A., 2004.
 The aqueous geochemistry of zirconium, hafnium, niobium and tantalum.
 In: Rare-Element Geochemistry and Mineral Deposits.
 Ed.
 RL Linnen and IM Samson.
 (Geological Association of Canada Short Course Notes 17, St. Catharines, Ontario) pp. 217–268.

-Zhurenkov, E.M., Pobezhimovskaya, D.N., 1970.
+<a  href="docs/70ZhP.pdf" target="_blank" rel="noopener">Zhurenkov, E.M., Pobezhimovskaya, D.N., 1970.
 Determination of the composition and instability constants of oxalate complexes of niobium and tantalum by the solubility method.
 Radiochem.
-(Moscow) 12, 89–94.
+(Moscow) 12, 89–94</a>.